larry-lime/pyfinny/comparables/README.md

 # Comparables Folder

-The `comparables` folder stores the comparables data for selected companies
+The `comparables/` folder stores the comparables data for selected companies

 Example File Structure:
 ```